cleareye-consulting/qmessentials/README.md

 # QMEssentials
-QMEssentials, a simple quality management application for small to medium-sized businesses who make things.
+QMEssentials is a simple quality management application for small to medium-sized businesses who make things.

 QMEssentials comes in three "sizes":